workstaffhq/helpcenter/docs/managers/staff/organizing.md

 ## Skills
 **[Creating skills](../customize/skills.md)** is critical for adding shifts, searching and booking staff.
 When creating a shift, the skills you have associated with each profile allow you to select staff from a list of suggestions of candidates whose skills match the position.
+Your staff can add skills to their profiles on the mobile app.
+These skills will appear as suggestions that you can keep when selecting skills in their profile.

 ## Star Rating
 You can rate each staff on a 5-star scale.
 See [Staff Profiles](profiles.md) for more details.